This section covers key health indicators relating to pregnancy, birth, early years, childhood, education, and young adulthood in York.

 By the end of key stage two, disadvantaged pupils are substantially less likely to be assessed as having a good level of reading, writing, and maths.
 This is also true for pupils with special educational needs.

-Published in August 2018, this inequality report takes a deeper look into differences of experience for children and young people growing up in York.
+Starting and Growing Well Inequality Report Published in August 2018, this inequality report takes a deeper look into differences of experience for children and young people growing up in York.
 The report focuses on three interlinking themes, childhood obesity, self-harm in young people, and childhood poverty.

 Other important health topics